 In 1624, the Jews were granted a new neighborhood, the Unter Werd, located along Taborstrasse in present-day Leopoldstadt, on the other side of the Danube.
 A new syngogue was built there; Leopoldskirche church stands on the site today.
 The Unter Werd ghetto, which included 132 houses, offered the Jews a certain amount of protection until it was destroyed and its residents exiled in 1670.

-Beginning in 1782, with Joseph II’s edict of tolerance, Jews settled in Vienna once more.
+Beginning in 1781, with Joseph II’s edict of tolerance, Jews settled in Vienna once more.
 In 1826, a new synagogue by architect Josef Kornhäusl was built on Seitenstettengasse, marking the community’s effective return to its historical center of Jewish life of the Middle Ages.
-In 1858 another synagogue, the Leopoldstädter Temple, was built across the Danube not far from the former Unter Werd ghetto.
+In 1858 another synagogue, the Leopoldstädter Temple, was built across the Danube not far from where the former Unter Werd ghetto once stood in Vienna.
 This attracted Jewish settlers to the district, later called Mazzesinsel, or “Matzoh Island”.
-Since the 1980s and 1990s the Jewish community has once again concentrated its activity in these two neighborhoods.

 The Jewish Museum